chisophugis/lbd/source/backendstructure.rst

 This pattern meaning the IR DAG node **add** can translate into machine instruction DAG node ADDiu by pattern match mechanism.
-Similarly, the machine instruction DAG node LW and ST can be got from IR DAG node **load** and **store**.
+Similarly, the machine instruction DAG node LD and ST can be got from IR DAG node **load** and **store**.

 Some cpu/fpu (floating point processor) has multiply-and-add floating point